the demon Allocer (Alloces) in the Ars Goetia

 What Does Allocer Look Like?

-The physical description of Allocer is one of his most distinctive and alarming features, consistently rendered across the key grimoires.
-He is most commonly depicted as a great soldier or a knight who rides a huge, imposing, demonic horse.
+Allocer’s physical description is one of his most remarkable and memorable traits, and it appears the same way in all the main grimoires.
+He is usually shown as a great soldier or knight riding a huge, fearsome, demonic horse.

-However, his head is the most remarkable and fearsome attribute: it is described as the head of a lion, which is traditionally large and ruddy (reddish in color).
-This leonine head is often adorned with fiery eyes that are said to blaze with intense heat.
+His head is his most remarkable and frightening feature: it is described as a lion’s head, large and reddish in color.
+This lion-like head often has fiery eyes that seem to burn with intense heat.

 Origins